-It wasn’t till 1992 that I really found myself looking for something to occupy my free time.
-I recall seeing an article in the local newspaper about an Aikido school.
-This intrigued me as I had become aware of Aikido a few years earlier while attending a summer intensive at the Santa Fe Institute.
-This was the beginning of my love affair with Aikido that has lasted for 25 years.
-I began at Blue Ridge Ki Aikido in January 1993 under Jonathan Doner Sensei who was then a student of George Simcox Shihan.
-I trained there until I left for Houston in 1999 after successfully testing for 1st degree black belt under Simcox Shihan.
-I have many fond memories of that time that I will always cherish.
+It wasn’t till 1992 that I really found myself looking for something to occupy my free time after moving to Charlottesville for a postdoctoral fellowship in neuroscience at the University of Virginia.
+I saw an article in the local newspaper about a local aikido school.
+I had become slightly aware of aikido a few years earlier while attending a summer intensive at the Santa Fe Institute for Complex Systems.
+This newspaper article was the beginning of my love affair with aikido that has lasted for 30 years.
+I began training at Blue Ridge Ki Aikido in January 1993 under Jonathan Doner Sensei who was then a senior black belt student of George Simcox Shihan, chief instructor of Virginia Ki Society.
+Within a few years, I was teaching beginning aikido classes including a course at the University of Virginia.
+After years of daily training and a successful 2-hour test for a 1st-degree black belt (preceded by over 3 months of intensive preparation) under Simcox Shihan, I left for Houston in mid-1999.
+I have many fond memories of that time and friends that I will always cherish.

-At the time I began Aikido in Virginia, there was a gentleman, Brian Kelley (kelleyki.com), that was also teaching a class using very realistic metal swords twice a week at the school.
-I would sometimes watch what they were doing after the aikido class and learned that it was called Iaido.
-I came to know Brian as he was a senior student in the Aikido classes.
-Given my new found love in Aikido, I was not initially interested.
-After a year in Aikido, for some reason which I can't really explain, I became intrigued by Brian’s classes.
-I recall a period of internal debate because this art did not seem to agree with the philosophy I was learning from Aikido.
-A philosophy that was one of the reasons I was attracted to Aikido.
-Life is full of contradictions.
-I soon was training with Kelley Sensei and learning and enjoying Iaido while continuing my progress in Aikido.
-(Kelley Sensei began his training in Iaido in 1980 with Mitsuzuka Sensei who was doing seminars at the New England Aikikai.)
-A happy and intense training time in my life when I was just a student soaking up what I could.
+When I began aikido in Virginia, there was a gentleman, Brian Kelley (kelleyki.com), that was teaching a class using very realistic Japanese style metal swords twice a week.
+I would sometimes watch what they were doing after the aikido class and I learned that it was called iaido.
+I came to know Brian well as he was my senior (sempai) in the aikido classes.
+After a year, for reasons which I’ve long forgotten, I joined Brian’s iaido classes.
+I vaguely recall a period of internal debate because aikido and iaido superficially seemed to be in conflict philosophically.
+(Kelley Sensei began his training in Iaido in 1980 with Mitsuzuka Sensei who was then doing seminars at the New England Aikikai.)
+This was a happy and intense training time in my life when I was just a student soaking up what I could.

--- Dr. Craig Hocker
+— Dr. Craig Hocker